MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP14 - “I Have It In My Contract to Write About Survivor” with Ricky Frech.md

 URL: https://maxfrequency.net/2022/04/27/mfp-14/
 permalink: 2022/04/27/mfp-14/
 ---
+# MFP14 - “I Have It In My Contract to Write About Survivor” with Ricky Frech

 Ricky Frech teaches Max about the wide world of sports video games and Survivor.
 Then the two compare their guide writing practices before swapping worst wiki experiences.

 <audio controls>